nora-hub/TypeScript-GreedySnake/readMe.md

 0. Using Up, Down, Left, Right key to control the movement of the snake
 1. Eating one food will increase score by one;
 2. Default 10 scores will up to one level (adjustable);
+3. Upping one more level, the movement will become faster;
-3. The snake hitting the wall will cause the game over;
+4. The snake hitting the wall will cause the game over;
-4. The snake hitting itself will cause the game over;
+5. The snake hitting itself will cause the game over;

 ## How to start
 1. Install the dependencies: